kot-org/Kot/readme.md

 # Build it yourself
 That's easy!
 Run `make init` to install all the required build tools and then run `make build` to start the building process.
 Right after, `make run` will start **TNK** in Qemu.

-# Run Kot
-Download the latest release <a href="https://github.com/kot-org/Kot/releases">here</a> and make it run on your x86-64 emulator such as qemu, bochs, vmware, virtual box, ...